ayan878/netflix-gpt/README.old.md

 - Created Redux Store with userSlice
 - Update Profile bugs fixed on 3:45
 - Fetch from TMDB Movies
+- BugFix:Sign up user displayName and profile update
+- BugFix:if user is not logged in Redirect to login page '/' and vice-versa
 ## Key Features
 -Login/Sign Up
     -Sign In / Sign Up Form